-Here's a pick of some of the most mesmerising safari experiences on offer in Africa
+Here's a pick of 2018's most mesmerising safari experiences on offer in Africa

 Gorilla trekking in Uganda

 Why: UNESCO World Heritage Site, Gorilla treks & regular sightings

 Set in the heart of the Bwindi Impenetrable Forest, the Sanctuary Gorilla Forest Camp is the only accommodation built in the forest and is situated on a steep hillside amongst atmospheric mountain surroundings.
 Tents are built into the rainforest, almost becoming a part of the landscape, giving you the feeling of being at one with nature without giving up on modern luxuries such as a queen size bed and ensuite bathrooms.
 Due to its location so deep in the forest, it's not uncommon for gorilla families to enter and wander the camp!

 Gorilla treks as well as birding walks are an excellent way to spend time.
 The area's rich landscapes of rainforest, volcanoes, waterfalls allow for challenging walks with the potential to come across species of all kinds, including a rare breed of forest elephants!

 Our recommendation: Sanctuary Gorilla Forest Camp in Bwindi Impenetrable Forest.